Neo Rapoo: SuperSport United

 Rapoo is a product of the SuperSport United Academy.
 He was promoted to the senior team at age 17 in 2022.

 Siwelele F.C.

 In 2025 SuperSport United was sold to Siwelele and Rapoo was one of the players moved to the new club.

-Youth international career
+International career

 Rapoo competed with the South Africa U-20 team at the 2024 COSAFA U-20 Cup and helped qualify for the 2025 U-20 Africa Cup of Nations.

 He helped the side win their maiden U-20 Africa Cup of Nations scoring the second goal in a 4-1 win over Sierra Leone in the group stages.
 Rapoo played at the 2025 FIFA U-20 World Cup in Chile where the team reached the round of 16.